-For President-Elect: Thomas R. Gilbert
+For president-elect: Thomas R. Gilbert

-Professional positions (for past 10 years): Northeastern University, department of chemistry and chemical biology, acting chair, 2015−16, professional science master’s programs in biotechnology, academic director, 2009−11, School of Education, acting dean, 2004−06, associate professor of chemistry and education, 1999−2006
+Professional positions (for past 10 years): Northeastern University, associate professor of chemistry and chemical biology, 1987–, acting chair, department of chemistry and chemical biology, 2015−16, academic director, professional science master’s programs in biotechnology, 2009–11.

-Member: Member of ACS since 1968.
-ACS Divisions: Analytical Chemistry, Chemical Education
+Member: Member of ACS since 1968; American Association of Chemistry Teachers; ACS divisions: Analytical Chemistry, Chemical Education.

-Related activities: ACS Division of Chemical Education, Examinations Institute, 2000; Analytical Chemistry Examination Committee, 1998−2000; International Symposium on High-Performance Capillary Electrophoresis, Organizing Committee, vice chair, 1998−99, 1993−96; New England Aquarium, associate director of research, 1977−81; published 45 journal articles and two general chemistry textbooks (in their 4th and 1st editions); three patents
+Related activities: ACS, Education Division, Examinations Institute, 2000; Analytical Chemistry Examination Committee, 1998–2000; International Symposia on High Performance Capillary Electrophoresis, Organizing Committees, vice chair, 1993–96, 1998, 1999; New England Aquarium, associate director, research, 1977–81; published 45 journal articles and two general chemistry textbooks (in their fifth and second editions); holds three patents.

 Gilbert’s statement